treephones/MinesweeperCNN/README.md

 ## Quantitative Results

 When evaluating the model, multiple performance measures were used.
 Accuracy was found to tell us a trivial amount of information regarding the problem.
-Precision ultimately was used as the main evaluation standard.
+F1 score ultimately was used as the main evaluation standard.

 ![](./assets/precision.png)

-Precision peaked at around 75%.
+F1 score peaked at around 82%.
 This number tells us how many of the models predictions were correct.
 This makes sense and is impressive given the model was provied thousands of examples with the board mostly covered.

 ## Qualitative Results